MyOwn-wq/Hospital-Management-System/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Hemant Shinde.

 ## 📞 Support